2019 MACKINAC ISLAND INTERNSHIP

 4) three writing samples (published or unpublished)

-Application materials should be sent to editor Ellen Paquin at The St. Ignace News by e-mail at firstname.lastname@example.org or by mail in care of The St. Ignace News, PO Box 277, Saint Ignace MI 49781.
+Application materials can be uploaded via our Google Form or can be sent by e-mail to The St. Ignace News editor Ellen Paquin at firstname.lastname@example.org or by mail in care of The St. Ignace News, PO Box 277, Saint Ignace MI 49781.
 Questions can be directed to Mrs. Paquin by calling (906) 643-9150 or by e-mail.